 - Respiratory Sinus Arrhythmia.
 RSA (also known as high-frequency heart period variation) is a marker of vagal (parasympathetic) control over cardiac activity, and is a valuable measure in models linking physiological, social, and emotion regulation.
 RSA is assessed through spectral analysis of EKG.

 - Pre-ejection Period.
 PEP, measured using impedance cardiography, is a marker of sympathetic control over cardiac activity.
 PEP and RSA often are measured together to evaluate simultaneously how the two branches of the autonomic nervous system respond to some stimulus.

-- Galvanic skin response.
-GSR (skin conductance) is an alternative, non-cardiac marker of sympathetic activity.
+- Electrodermal Response.
+EDA (skin conductance) is an alternative, non-cardiac marker of sympathetic activity.

 The lab relies on detailed tracking of daily social experience for the social and cultural contextualization of physiology.
 We also track physical activity patterns throughout the day to determine how daily activity patterns translate into energy expenditure.